MarcusWolschon/osmeditor4android/markdown/en/Introduction.md

 Vespucci supports OAuth authorization besides the classical username and password method.
 OAuth is preferable, particularly for mobile applications since it avoids sending passwords in the clear.

-New Vespucci installs will have OAuth enabled by default.
+The latest versions of Vespucci have OAuth enabled by default.
 On your first attempt to upload modified data, a page from the OSM website loads.
 After you have logged on (over an encrypted connection) you will be asked to authorize Vespucci to edit using your account.
-Once you have done that you will be returned to Vespucci and should retry the upload, which now should succeed.
+Once you have done that you will be returned to Vespucci.
+Once you have authorized Vespucci, retry the upload and it should succeed now.

 #### Resolving conflicts on uploads